isomerpages/moe-nationaljc/pages/Integrated Programme (Direct School Admission) Selection Criteria.md

 a Selection Test comprising theory, aural and writing components.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Suitability to continue participation in the Music Programme, and to take
+<p>Join the Music Programme taking Music as an elective for 4 years in Junior
-H2 Music at the A-Level examinations will be assessed at the end of 4 years by subject tutors.</p>
+High.</p>
 </td>
 </tr>
 </tbody>